rclone/rclone/docs/content/commands/rclone_serve_dlna.md

 uploaded, these will be uploaded next time rclone is run with the same flags.

-If using --vfs-cache-max-size note that the cache may exceed this size for two reasons.
-Firstly because it is only checked every --vfs-cache-poll-interval.
+If using `--vfs-cache-max-size` note that the cache may exceed this size for two reasons.
+Firstly because it is only checked every `--vfs-cache-poll-interval`.
 Secondly because open files cannot be evicted from the cache.

 ### --vfs-cache-mode off